-The spring 2013 Social and Dining Etiquette will be Wednesday, March 13, and will be held at the Janelle Y. Hembree Alumni House from 4-7pm.
+The fall 2013 Social and Dining Etiquette will be Wednesday, October 9, and will be held at the Janelle Y. Hembree Alumni House from 4-7pm.
 Applications are available in the Walton College Career Center (WJWH 226).
 This is a space-limited event!

-In addition to the formal training, the Walton College Career Center will host two alternate sessions: March 6 (3-4pm) and April 9 (10-11am).
+In addition to the formal training, the Walton College Career Center will host two alternate sessions: October 17 (12:30-1:30pm) and November 6 (10:30-11:30am).
 These presentations will focus on social and dinning etiquette basics and will be open to all Walton College students.
 Interested students can sign up to attend by emailing CareerCenter@Walton.uark.edu.

 Past Training Events:

 35 students and 14 employers attended the spring training session March 14, 2012.
 Company attendees included representatives from The J.M.
 Smucker Company, Unilever, Sam' Club, SymphonyIRI, Lowe's, Advantage Sales & Marketing, Nestle, and CaseStack.